 Applied Economics assumed that direct labor income would be equal to the estimates of labor cost as a component of construction cost, and used IMPLAN to estimate future inflation based on construction costs by year in 2024 dollars.
 The results from the Summerlin Studios report show approximately 12,600 direct jobs, versus 11,700 direct jobs in the Applied Economics estimate.
 Direct output, which is essentially a proxy for local construction costs and is equal to materials plus local labor, is slightly lower in the Applied Economic estimate.
 Average wages (labor income per job) are approximately \$71,400 in the Summerlin Studios report versus \$79,900 in the Applied Economics analysis and are a function of the multipliers.
 Indirect impacts (local supplier purchases related to construction) are somewhat higher in the Summerlin Studios analysis, but induced impacts are higher despite direct labor income being lower.
 Total value added is 28% different for construction.
-The economic impact of construction is not included in the fiscal ROI, which is a reasonable approach.
+The economic impact of construction is not included in the economic ROI calculations, but sales tax on construction materials is included in the fiscal ROI, which is a reasonable approach.